Bind/Seldon/readme.md

 `op.swarm(theirLargePlanetId)`

-or launch a large coordinated attack
+or launch a large coordinated attack from all over the map

 `op.flood(theirLargePlanetId)`

+or pull in nearby energy and launch an all out attack from one planet

+`op.overload(yourLargePlanetId, theirLargePlanetId)`

 or setup a far off planet to capture pirate planets as they're discovered